 Think about it, there is no reason why the paper has to be white it’s just aesthetics, the unbleached paper will do the same job if not better.

 If you’re absolutely set on using parchment paper then please go for a compostable option.
-And if you’re using a compostable paper, then add it to the compost and not the general waste bin as it will just end up in a landfil where it’s hard to break down due to the way commercial landfils work.
+And if you’re using a compostable paper, then add it to the compost and not the general waste bin as it will just end up in a landfill where it’s hard to break down due to the way commercial landfills work.
 Or choose a suitable alternative from some of the options above.

 - Is parchment paper the same as baking paper?